WebberTakken/dev-drive/README.md

 # DEV-Drive
-Automatically install the tools that are needed for development of web applications, including creating their respective path variables, using a single command
+Automatically install tools that are useful for developing web applications, including creating their respective path variables, using a single command

 ## Contents